Proximal Diffusion Neural Sampler: Complete Algorithms for Proximal Diffusion Neural Sampler

-We refer to these as the \emph{weight-based} and \emph{resampling-based} algorithms, respectively.
+\textbf{Weight-based:} \textbf{Resampling-based:} draw indices $I_1,\dots,I_N \sim \mathrm{Categorical}(\bar w^{(1)},\dots,\bar w^{(N)})$ and set $\hat X^{(i)} := X^{(I_i)}$.
+Then use the unweighted loss We refer to these as the \emph{weight-based} and \emph{resampling-based} algorithms, respectively.
 For both continuous and discrete diffusion models, we can replace the log-likelihood in above two equations by matching losses.
 Let the score matching \citep{song2021score} or bridge matching \citep{shi2023diffusion} loss be denote as $\mathcal{L}:\mathcal{X}\rightarrow \R$.
 Then, the corresponding WDCE variants of weight- and resample-based methods are provided in Algorithms~\ref{alg:weight} and~\ref{alg:resample}, respectively.

+\paragraph{Comparison between Weight- and Resample-based Algorithm} We compare two instantiation of our method; weight- and resample-based methods.
+As shown in \cref{tab:weightvsresample}, reweighting and resampling achieve comparable performance in terms of the 2-Wasserstein distance $\mathcal{W}_2$.
+However, resampling consistently yields better performance on the energy-weighted Wasserstein metric $E(\cdot) ~ \mathcal{W} _ 2$ in all tasks, across all tasks, albeit at the cost of slower convergence when using the adaptive scheduler.